decentralized-identity/presentation-exchange/spec/spec.md

               "revoked": {...}
             }
           ```
+      ```note
+      There is no assumed direct mapping between these values and a corresponding status object in the underlying credentials.
+On the contrary, the encoding and decoding of a credential status (which may include fetching remote status information or cryptographic operations) is an implementation detail which takes place at a lower layer of abstraction and in accordance with the supported verifiable credential formats and presentation protocols.
+      ```
     - The _constraints object_ ****MAY**** contain a `subject_is_issuer`
       property.
 If present, its value ****MUST**** be one of the following
       strings: